josephwegner/josephwegner.github.com/_posts/2013-04-27-the-ins-and-outs-of-javascript-prototype.md

 };
 {% endhighlight %}

 You're right.
 That would work just as well as the example above, but it's pretty short sighted.
 The way the above works is that everytime you create a new Dog, it runs the constructor function and instantiates new functions on the desired keys.
-Not only is this inefficient processing-wise and memory-wise, it severely limits your inheritance and abstraction abilities.
+Not only is this inefficient processing-wise and memory-wise, it also severely limits your inheritance and abstraction abilities.

 Consider a different example - let's say you are writing a game about working at a zoo - naturally you're going to have some `Animal` objects.
 One of the most interesting things about going to the zoo is the noises each animal makes, so we defintely want to have a `speak` function on `Animal`.
 Now, what noise does an animal make?
 Certainly it should change depending on if it's a monkey or a polar bear.